banzai-cicd/banzai/README.md

 First, update the .banzai file in the repository of each Service that you would like to trigger a GitOps job .banzai additions
 ```
-deploy = false                         # ensure that 'deploy' is removed or set to 'false'
+# ensure that 'deploy' is removed then add:

-gitOpsTrigger = [
+gitOpsTrigger: [
   jenkinsJob: '/Banzai/GitOps/master', # the path to the GitOps master job in jenkins
   branches: /develop|tag-*/,           # branches that should trigger a GitOps build
   stackId: 'dib'                       # the GitOps 'stack' that this service is a member of